Rahul5999/myMovies/README.md

 16.)
 Coming back to MainViewController we will setup all the required things setiing up basic things like conform to UITableVIewDataSource and UITableViewDelegate

-17.) and then we will register Tableviewcell in this mainViewController
+17.) and then we will register Tableviewcell in this mainViewController, and